ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/03-complex-python.md

 So you're probably wondering when to use classes?
 Mostly we won't be delving into code complicated enough to require to write your own classes, but you will be using lots of code that is based on this pattern.
 That's because the class is the primary way that Python organizes its standard library and the wider ecosystem of external libraries.

 Let's dig into the Python documentation to understand more!
 [Here's the Python Standard Library](https://docs.python.org/3/library/).
-We've already been using this documentation, but let's scroll down to the [Pathlib module](https://docs.python.org/3/library/pathlib.html).

 ## Imports are Important